EbYVarghese18/DevOps_Project_03/README.md

        app: myapp-green
 10. Refresh the blue page to see the update

-# Installation: By using Jenkins and Argo
+# Installation: By using Jenkins and Argo (Automation)

 1. Install argo.
 You can refer the official documentation here: https://argo-cd.readthedocs.io/en/stable/getting_started/
 2. configure the pipeline for the live site with Jenkinsfile-live